ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

 Common condition types include:

-- `Ready`: Indicates whether the claim is fully reconciled and operational.
+- `Ready`: Indicates whether the instance is fully reconciled and operational.
-- `Progressing`: Shows if the claim is in the process of reaching the desired state.
+- `Progressing`: Shows if the instance is in the process of reaching the desired state.
-- `Degraded`: Signals that the claim is operational but not functioning optimally.
+- `Degraded`: Signals that the instance is operational but not functioning optimally.
 - `Error`: Indicates that an error has occurred during reconciliation.

 ### 2. State

-The `state` field provides a high-level summary of the claim's current status.
+The `state` field provides a high-level summary of the instance's current status.

 ```yaml
 status:
   state: string | enum="Ready,Progressing,Degraded,Error,Terminating,Unknown"
 ```

-> These default status fields are automatically added to every claim's status,
+> These default status fields are automatically added to every instance's status,
 > providing a consistent way to check the health and state of resources across
 > different **ResourceGroups**.